About the Program

-The Music Education Program at San Jose State University's School of Music and Dance has been noted for its outstanding preparation of music teachers.
-With newly revised undergraduate and graduate degrees in music education, SJSU brings teachers, performers, and scholars into the 21st century through the proven use of pedagogues as well as new innovations and technologies.
-SJSU music education graduates are leaders in their field.
+The Music Education Program at San José State University's School of Music and Dance has been noted for its outstanding preparation of music teachers.
+With newly revised undergraduate and graduate degrees in music education, SJSU brings teachers, performers, and scholars into the 21st century through the proven use of best practices in music education, complemented with innovative practices and adoption of new technologies.
+SJSU music education graduates are leaders in music education throughout the state of California and the country.
 They have successful programs, serve in leadership positions, and pass on the love of music and music education to others.

-Music education students perform in all music ensembles, and one of the unique aspects of our ensembles and program is the emphasis placed on the importance of performance and musicianship.
-Methods and conducting courses are all taught by experts, artist-teachers, and music education faculty.
+Music education students perform in all music ensembles.
+One of the unique aspects of our ensembles and program is the emphasis placed on the importance of performance and musicianship.
+Methods and conducting courses are all taught by expert practitioners, artist-teachers, and music education faculty.

 MEWE is a specially designed ensemble for the music education major that prepares students for a career in teaching.
 Students develop a secondary instrument and are exposed to appropriate literature for middle and high school ensembles.
 Each year, MEWE focuses on one specific ensemble from concert band, string orchestra, jazz band, and choir.